 - Battery-Powered: Showcasing many of the same advantages as an electric model, cordless battery-powered blowers also offer excellent mobility.
 The batteries, however, add a little weight and need to be recharged periodically.
 Some cordless leaf blowers use batteries that are interchangeable with other power equipment or accessories, including string trimmers, hedge trimmers, and chain saws.
 If you have several such battery-powered tools, or if you have a particularly large lawn, it may be in your best interest to keep some extra batteries on hand.

-Noise: The most frequent complaint about leaf blowers is that they are noisy.
+The most frequent complaint about leaf blowers is that they are noisy.
 Many gasoline-powered models emit 90 to 102 decibels during use; electric and battery-powered units typically range from 65 to 78 decibels.
 Some local municipalities have enacted laws capping leaf blower noise at 65 or 70 decibels at a distance of 50 feet away, so it might be a good idea to check your local ordinances before purchasing a leaf blower.
 A unit with variable speed settings, which allow you to adjust the airflow and movement of debris, can also help with noise control.
 Always wear eye and ear protection and a dust mask while operating a leaf blower.

-Accessories: A vacuum and/or shredding or mulching attachment is a highly desirable feature that enables you to shred leaves so they can be used as mulch in garden beds, thereby reducing yard waste.
+A leaf vacuum and/or shredding or mulching attachment is a highly desirable feature that enables you to shred leaves so they can be used as mulch in garden beds, thereby reducing yard waste.
 Some vacuum-capable models include larger-diameter chutes or tubes that help collect leaves.
 Reduction ratios—such as 10:1 or 16:1—indicate the number of bags of leaves that a blower with mulching capabilities can reduce to one bag.